-On Friday, September 21st from 6:00 to 8:00 p.m., students, faculty, and volunteers gathered at Stewartfield on Spring Hill College’s campus to celebrate Cultural Night and learn about different cultures.
 The welcoming and friendly environment was decorated with flags from different countries all over the halls and tables to emphasize the various cultures represented at the event.
 As people arrived and intermingled with each other, food from various cultures was served for everyone to enjoy.
-The dishes were prepared by refugees from around the world who were invited by Dwell.
+The dishes were prepared by people in the Mobile community.
 By eating various dishes from other countries, participants felt as though they were truly experiencing different cultures.

 Once everyone finished eating, the attendees went outside for a talent show in which many participants showcased their cultures through song and dance.
 One of Dwell’s own volunteers, Georgette Munezero, performed a dance from her home country Rwanda.
 Also, a Columbian family sang the national anthem of Columbia together.
 While the adults sang and danced, the children played soccer and volleyball with volunteers.
 Later, there was a piñata for the kids to attempt to break open in hopes of getting candy.

-The night instilled a great sense of community.
-Not only did volunteers and students mingle with refugees but refugee families themselves had interacted with each other.
-Another Dwell volunteer, Carolina Taquechel, said that she saw “a Columbian family with a Rwandan family with a family from Iraq all dancing together and celebrating each other…”.
-She also mentioned that they taught each other songs and dances from their cultures, in which community was formed.
+The night instilled a great sense of community, as it was meant to be an evening in which different people and groups could come together and share the diverse cultures that make up the Mobile community.
+Another Dwell volunteer, Carolina Taquechel, said that she saw “a Columbian family with a Rwandan family with a family from Iraq all dancing together and celebrating each other…” She also mentioned that they taught each other songs and dances from their cultures, in which community was formed.

-Organizations, Dwell Mobile and Jesuit Refugee Service Team, partnered to make this third annual Cultural Night happen.
-Since Mobile is the only city in Alabama that accepts refugees, both organizations share the goal to help these refugees feel welcome and build relationships within their new community in Mobile.
-The concept of Cultural Night was founded to help accomplish these goals and bring volunteers and refugees together outside of their regular classes for one night in order to celebrate different cultures.
-This year, according to Dot Brown, who is the President of the Jesuit Refugee Service Team, members really focused on spreading the word about Cultural Night to get more Spring Hill Students to attend.
+The concept of Cultural Night was founded to help celebrate different cultures.
+This year, according to Brown, members really focused on spreading the word about Cultural Night to get more Spring Hill students to attend.
 Overall, this event was able to meet all of these goals.
 In fact, according to Brown, one family emailed Dwell Mobile back saying that seeing people come together and build relationships at Cultural Night helped them feel welcome.
 For those who could not make it, there will be a chance next year to celebrate cultures with fellow students and volunteers.